kimberlym4488/js-password-generator/Develop/pseudocode.md

 Password length has to be 8-128 characters, so we have to assign a loop to handle not going over 128.

 We have to create prompts and confirm if the user wants:
+When the user clicks the generate button it prompts them to confirm choices:
 Lowercase, uppdercase, numbers, and/or special characters.

 These will be ok(true/yes) or cancel(false/no) options: an alert will pop up after each choice confirming the choice.